Meet the team

 Your journey in the Simulation and Clinical Skills Centre will begin in the first two weeks of your programme, preparing you for your first steps into clinical practice as a student.
 Initially you will focus on the essentials of hand hygiene, basic CPR and manual handling.
 You will learn basic techniques that you can perfect in the safety of the centre and will focus on skills which involve obtaining and recording patient observations.
 These will include taking blood pressures, temperatures and administering medicines.

 Over the next two years we will take you from these simple observations to teaching you to do more thorough assessments of patients, and teach you how to manage more complex scenarios.
 You will move away from using our smaller pieces of equipment such as simulated mannequin arms, onto our specialised mannequins and using our bank of simulated patients.
-Our technical team are experienced medical makeup artists, and will design and create various realistic wounds and lacerations on mannequins and simulated patients to make your learning as lifelike as possible.

 Student midwives will have the unique opportunity to benefit from practicing with Noelle, our electronic mannequin that simulates childbirth, as well as our mobile birthing pool, giving you the opportunity to practice the practical aspects of labour in a safe environment.